toothbrush/toothbrush.github.io/recipes/chocolate-raspberry-cake.md

 ---
 title: Chocolate raspberry cake
-tags: untagged cake
+tags: cake
 date: 2012-02-01
 ---

-seen in Graz:
+As seen in Graz:

 chocolate cake: add raspberries (keeps the lot moist), serve with icing sugar sprinkled on top (or whipped cream).
 Chocolate cake should be